maximebedard/mcrouteur/README.md

 - GAT with multiple keys are exploded into multiple GAT with a single key
 - VERSION will return the mcrouteur version, not memcached
 - STATS commands will return mcrouter internal stats
-- NOOP is never sent upstream and is used to support GET/GAT with multiple keys
+- NOOP is not supported (will eventually be used to support pipelining)
 - FLUSH is not supported
 - QUIT is not supported